strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/templates.md

 ## Creating a template

-Templates are generated from a customized Strapi app and published to the npm package registry.
-Before creating a template make sure you have a Strapi app that matches your use case and that you have read the [template requirements](#requirements).
+Templates are generated from a customized Strapi application and published to the npm package registry.
+Before creating a template make sure you have a Strapi application that matches your use case and that you have read the [template requirements](#requirements).

 ### Requirements